stonerlab/Stoner-PythonCode/_sources/UserGuide/datafolder.txt

 would return a list of the files measured at 4.2K and 1T.

-If you try indexing a :py:class:`DataFolder` with a string and there is no file with as its filename and there is a group with a key of the same string then :py:clkass:`DataFolder` will return the corresponding group.
+If you try indexing a :py:class:`DataFolder` with a string and there is no file with as its filename and there is a group with a key of the same string then :py:class:`DataFolder` will return the corresponding group.
 This allows a more compact navigation through an extended group structure.::

     f.group(['project','sample','device'])